 Enactment ENACTED by the Parliament of Trinidad and Tobago as follows: Short title 1.
-This Act may be cited as the Bacteriological (Biological) and Toxin Weapons Act, 2010.
-Act inconsistent with Constitution 2.
+This Act may be cited as the Bacteriological (Biological) and Toxin Weapons (No. 2) Act, 2010.
+Commencement 2.
+This Act comes into operation on such day as is fixed by the President by Proclamation.
+Act inconsistent with Constitution 3.
 This Act shall have effect even though inconsistent with sections 4 and 5 of the Constitution.
-Commencement 3.
-This Act comes into operation on such day as is fixed by the President by Proclamation.
-Act to hind the 4.
-This Act binds the State
+Interpretation 4.
+In this Act- "biological agent" means any microbial, infectious substance or virus capable of causing-